NuVotifier/NuVotifier/dev/README.md

 ## Using this testbed

-This testbed runs two proxies (Waterfall and Velocity, labeled p1 and p2) as well as two Paper servers behind it, labeled s1 and s2.
+This testbed runs two proxies, labeled p1 and p2, as well as two servers behind it, labeled s1 and s2.
 Ports for where everything is bound is listed below.

 First, download required sources using the following command: